 ID additional metadata associated with your podcast (country, language, categories).

 Press Submit.
-You will then have access to the Spotify analytics for this podcast here, along with your download statistics in your hosting platform.
+You will then have access to their analytics for this podcast here, along with your download statistics in your hosting platform.

 You will be able to gain access to multiple individual podcasts via this feature.
 Similarly, the rest of your podcast team can access the statistics for specific podcasts as well, as long as they have access to the email address in the RSS feed.

-For questions about creator show verification or Spotify analytics, contact Spotify’s support team at firstname.lastname@example.org.
+For questions about creator show verification or Spotify analytics, contact their support team at firstname.lastname@example.org.
 You can also visit Podbean’s Help Center for tutorials, FAQs and to reach our Support team.

 Podcasting is an ideal medium for showcasing your expertise and communicating to clients and potential clients.
 Here are a few things that make podcasting stand out: